Chia Network: History

 In May 2021, Chia Network raised a $61 million investment, valuing the company at about $500 million.
 The same month, the company announced plans to conduct an IPO before the end of 2021.
 As of 2023, Chia had filed a draft registration with the Securities and Exchange Commission towards an IPO.

 In China, stockpiling ahead of the May 2021 launch led to shortages and an increase in the price of hard disk drives (HDD) and solid-state drives (SSD).
 Shortages were also reported in Vietnam.
 Hard drive manufacturer Seagate said in May 2021 that the company was experiencing strong orders and that staff were working to "adjust to market demand".
 In May 2021 Gene Hoffman, then president and current CEO of Chia Network, admitted that "we’ve kind of destroyed the short-term supply chain" for hard disks.
 During the first months since Chia's launch, concerns were raised about the prerequisite plotting process drastically limiting a hard drive's lifetime.
 In late 2024 and early 2025, reports emerged of used hard drives being fraudulently resold as new, with Chia farms being identified as a likely source.
 These farms were reportedly closed because Chia mining was no longer profitable.

-Chia token
+Chia coin

 Chia Network's native digital currency is the Chia (XCH) token.
 Users allocate unused storage space on their computers (rather than processing power as with proof of work cryptocurrencies such as Bitcoin) to operate the Chia blockchain and the proof-of-space-and-time consensus protocol.
-The process is described as "farming" and rewards users with XCH tokens.
+The process is described as "farming" and rewards users with XCH coins.